-In 1905, William Strang Jr. platted a subdivision alongside the military road we now call Metcalf, built an air field, a city park, and lake to entice city folk to come to a place he called Overland Park.
-To bring the city to the country, he built an Interurban Railway connecting Kansas City and Overland Park, called the Strang Carline.
+In 1905, William Strang Jr. platted a subdivision alongside the military road we now call Metcalf Avenue.
+He built an air field, a city park, and lake to entice city folk to come to a place he called Overland Park.
+To bring city folks to the countryside, he built the Strang Carline, an Interurban Railway connecting Kansas City and Overland Park.

-The rail tracks are gone, but the historic Strang Carbarn remains, at 79th Street and Santa Fe Drive.
-There is also a Carriage House, past 80th Street, home to the Overland Park Historical Foundation.
+The rail tracks are gone, but the historic Strang Carbarn remains at 79th Street and Santa Fe Drive.
+Down the street just past 80th Street, there is also a Carriage House, home to the Overland Park Historical Foundation.

-Our story begins in Wichita in the College Hill, a neighborhood where you will find stores and restaurants, beautiful homes (including one designed by Frank Lloyd Wright), good neighbors, kindly children, brick-laid streets, mature trees, all centered around a beautiful park and swimming pool.
+Traditions' story begins in Wichita in the College Hill neighborhood.
+There you will discover unique stores and fine restaurants, beautiful homes, including one designed by Frank Lloyd Wright.
+It is a neighborhood full of kindly neighbors and well-mannered children.
+Around College Hill Park, you will find brick-laid streets, mature trees, walking paths, and a beautiful Art Deco swimming pool.

 Traditions Home, Douglas and Hillside Avenues in College Hill, Wichita.